 What is amazing about this is your propulsion from that point on comes strictly from your leg movement.
 So, no paddle necessary.
 Yep, you ditch the paddle for the paddleboard.
 How do you turn?
 Great question.
 On the handlebars, there are triggers (similar to brakes on single-speed bicycles) called “fingertip rudder controls” that you pull to direct you a particular way.
 It is extremely easy.

 Which means…you can fly on this thing.
 All you have to do is pump your legs.
 When I switched to the drive, it wasn’t too long before I realized I was more than half-way across the lake.

 Orlando (and most Central Florida bodies of water) are fairly shallow, so I wanted to test it out in the shallows.
 On the way back to the dock, I intentionally took the board into the shallows and into the reeds to see how it responded.
 As with other Mirage drives, you can put the pedals flush with the bottom of the board so you can maneuver in the shallows.

 Additionally, the board is 35 inches wide and 12 feet long, appropriate for riders 275 and under.
 The handlebars adjust from 36” to 43” in height to accommodate children and adults.

 Not to mention, there’s a cargo bungee cord included for additional storage (or even to add a pet).

-Overall, I really enjoyed the experience riding the Mirage Eclipse 12.
+Overall, I really enjoyed the experience riding the Hobie Mirage Eclipse Pedalboard.
 A truly fun experience that lends a lot of flexibility, particularly if you have multiple people in your family that enjoy different experiences and particularly if you live in a place that has lots of water like our beloved Central Florida.